damianoazzolini/pasta_website/README.md

 flask --app pasta_website/main_interface --debug run
 ```
 At this point your server will be running at standard ip/port 127.0.0.1:5000 (standard for flask applications).
 You can add `--host <ip>` to run the app on another ip.

+NOTE: check that the path pointing to the pasta module is correct.
+In this case you shuld use `Line 9` of `main_interface.py` file
 <br />

 ## Create a Docker image